Bansaidnes/FileHost/README.md

 # FileHost
-A program I made in ASP.NET core to store files.
+An API I made in ASP.NET core to send and receive files.

 there is no ratelimit and I do not plan on adding one :thumbsup: